Kaurin/kaurin.github.io/_posts/2022-04-03-Alpine-Linux-KVM-PCI-Passthrough.markdown

  for usb_ctrl in $(find /sys/bus/usb/devices/usb* -maxdepth 0 -type l); do pci_path="$(dirname "$(realpath "${usb_ctrl}")")"; echo "Bus $(cat "${usb_ctrl}/busnum") --> $(basename $pci_path) (IOMMU group $(basename $(realpath $pci_path/iommu_group)))"; lsusb -s "$(cat "${usb_ctrl}/busnum"):"; echo; done
  ```

-...Which will print out this convenient list of IOMMU groups in relation to USB devices.
+...which will print out this convenient list of IOMMU groups in relation to USB devices.
 Conveniently, all three of my USB devices are in the same IOMMU group.
 To be more precise, USB bus 3 and USB bus 4 are in the same IOMMU group:

 ```
 Bus 3 --> 0000:00:1a.0 (IOMMU group 4)